 Caroline G. Lee | Attorney

-Caroline earned her Juris Doctor with honors from The George Washington University in Washington, D.C..
+Caroline earned her law degree with honors from The George Washington University in Washington, D.C.
 She also holds a Bachelor of Arts degree in Foreign Affairs from the University of Virginia.
 Prior to and during law school, Caroline worked as a paralegal and law clerk at the U.S. Department of State, where she provided key support to State Department attorneys in state-to-state and investor-state international arbitrations and complex negotiations.
-Before joining Stern & Curray, Caroline was an attorney in the litigation practice group of a large Denver law firm, where she worked on a number of pro bono immigration matters.
-Caroline has served as a pro bono immigration attorney for the Rocky Mountain Immigrant Advocacy Network (RMIAN) on various matters, including U visa petitions and parole requests for detained clients, for a number of years, and volunteers with Casa de Paz, a Denver nonprofit offering housing, meals, visits and transportation to families affected by immigrant detention and individuals released from the immigrant detention center in Aurora, Colorado.
-She is a member of the American Immigration Lawyers Association (AILA), as well as the Colorado Bar Association and the Denver Bar Association.
-Caroline currently serves on the New Member Division Committee of the AILA Colorado Chapter.
+Before joining Curray York & Associates, Caroline was an attorney in the litigation practice group of a large Denver law firm, where she worked on a number of pro bono immigration matters.
+Caroline has served as a pro bono immigration attorney for the Rocky Mountain Immigrant Advocacy Network (RMIAN) on various matters, including U visa petitions and parole requests for detained clients, and is a member of the American Immigration Lawyers Association (AILA).

 Outside of work, Caroline enjoys spending time with her family, exploring Colorado and the Southwest, hiking, and singing with a local choir.

 - Member of American Immigration Lawyers Association (AILA).

 - Caroline has served as a pro bono attorney for the Rocky Mountain Immigrant Advocacy Network (RMIAN).